dynamicslab/NormalFormAE/README.md

 # Normal form Autoencoder
  Constructing low-dimensional parameterized representations of high dimensional dynamics using normal forms as a building block by using an autoencoder framework.
 Neural network training is implemented with `Flux.jl`, a Julia library.
-WIP paper available [here](https://inductive-biases.github.io/papers/46.pdf)
+Paper available [on arXiv](https://arxiv.org/abs/2106.05102)

  Note you need CUDA to run this package.